KyrioServices/kyrio-services-sdk-dotnet/doc/Development.md

 dotnet build src/src.csproj
 ```

-To generate source code documentation open Doxygen application and load project configuration
+To generate source code documentation open Doxygen the application and load the project configuration
 from Doxyfile file located at in the root folder.
-Then check destination folders and click run button.
+Then check the destination folders and click the run button.

 ## <a name="test"></a> Testing

 The tests can be executed inside the Visual Studio.
-If you prefer to use command line
+If you prefer to use the command line
 use the following commands:

 ```bash